Client Login

-To truly understand the cost of invoice factoring, businesses need a transparent breakdown of all associated fees.
+To truly understand the factoring costs, businesses need a transparent breakdown of all associated fees.
 This article delves into a transparent breakdown covering everything from base fees to hidden charges, ensuring you have all the information needed to make a wise decision.

 What is Invoice Factoring?

 Invoice factoring involves selling unpaid invoices to companies for immediate cash, allowing businesses to convert receivables into liquid assets.
+Factoring invoices provides cash upfront, which is especially valuable for businesses needing immediate liquidity.
 This method enhances cash flow without adding debt, as it’s classified as an asset sale.
 Consequently, businesses can boost liquidity without impacting their credit rating.

 Factoring companies buy invoices from businesses, delivering rapid cash flow crucial for operational needs.
+A factoring facility is a financial tool that provides ongoing access to funds based on accounts receivable, helping businesses manage their working capital more effectively.
 This service benefits startups and B2B companies with extended payment terms, ensuring they have reliable cash flow to sustain operations.
 Invoice factoring companies provide an effective solution for managing these financial challenges.

 How Invoice Factoring Works

-Invoice factoring follows several steps: a business submits its unpaid invoices to a factoring company, which then advances a percentage of the invoice amount—typically up to 90%.
+Invoice factoring follows several steps: a business submits its unpaid invoices to a factoring company, which then advances a percentage of the invoice amount—typically up to 90% of the invoice face value.

 Types of Invoice Factoring